remla25-team14/model-training/README.md

 - Trained model in `models/`
 - Model artifacts in `model_service_artifacts/`

-The DVC remote storage (DagsHub) and all necessary credentials are already configured in the repository and will be available automatically after cloning.
+Note: These credentials are read-only and specifically configured for this project.
+For contributing your own data or models, please contact the team for write access.

 ### Repository Structure
 ```